-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Statements.
-This ASU update on the measurement of credit losses for certain financial assets measured at amortized cost and available-for-sale debt securities.
-In April 2019, the FASB issued ASU 2019-04 "Codification Improvements to Topic 326, Financial Instruments - Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments."
-For financial assets measured at amortized cost, this update requires an entity to (1) estimate its lifetime expected credit losses upon recognition of the financial assets and establish an allowance to present the net amount expected to be collected, (2) recognize this allowance and changes in the allowance during subsequent periods through net income and (3) consider relevant information about past events, current conditions and reasonable and supportable forecasts in assessing the lifetime expected credit losses.
-For available-for-sale debt securities, this update made several targeted amendments to the existing other-than-temporary impairment model, including (1) requiring disclosure of the allowance for credit losses, (2) allowing reversals of the previously recognized credit losses until the entity has the intent to sell, is more-likely-than-not required to sell the securities or the maturity of the securities, (3) limiting impairment to the difference between the amortized cost basis and fair value and (4) not allowing entities to consider the length of time that fair value has been less than amortized cost as a factor in evaluating whether a credit loss exists.
-For the Group, ASU 2016-13 is effective for fiscal years and interim periods within those years beginning after December 15, 2022, with early adoption permitted.
-The Group is in the process of evaluating the impact of this accounting standard on its consolidated financial statements.
+In June 2016, the FASB amended guidance related to the impairment of financial instruments as part of ASU 2016-13, Financial Instruments- Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+This ASU relates to the measurement of credit losses for certain financial assets measured at amortized cost and available-for-sale debt securities.

+The FASB further issued Accounting Standards Update No. 2018-19, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses," or ASU 2018-19, Accounting Standards Update No. 2019-04, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses," or ASU 2019-04, Accounting Standards Update No. 2019-05, "Financial Instruments-Credit Losses (Topic 326): Targeted Transition Relief," or ASU 2019-05, Accounting Standards Update No. 2019-10, "Financial Instruments-Credit Losses (Topic 326): Effective Dates," or ASU 2019-05, Accounting Standards Update No. 2019-10, "Financial Instruments-Credit Losses (Topic 326): Effective Dates," or ASU 2019-10 and Accounting Standards Update No. 2019-11, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses," or ASU 2019-01, and Accounting Standards Update No. 2019-11, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses," or ASU 2019-01, estimate its lifetime expected credit losses upon recognition of the financial assets measured at amortized cost, ASU 2019-04 requires an entity to (1) estimate its lifetime expected credit losses upon recognition of the financial assets and establish an allowance to present the net amount expected to be collected, (2) recognize this allowance and changes in the allowance during subsequent periods through net income and (3) consider relevant information about past events, current conditions and reasonable and supportable forecasts in assessing the lifetime expected credit losses.
+For available-for-sale debt securities, ASU 2019-04 made several targeted amendments to the existing other-than-temporary impairment model, including (1) requiring disclosure of the allowance for credit losses, (2) allowing reversals of the previously recognized credit losses until the entity has the intent to sell, is more-likely-than-not required to sell the securities or the maturity of the securities, (3) limiting impairment to the difference between the amortized cost basis and fair value